Reframing Addiction

 L

 iving in the Color is a community-based art exhibit, illustrating the raw, dark, multilayered reality of substance use disorder (SUD) commonly referred to as addiction.
-Through the art of photography and personal narratives, Living in the Color illuminates the faces impacted by the abuse of substances; shining a light of hope to help break the stigma and reduce the shame around addiction while affirming that recovery, and a life lived in the color, is possible.
+Through the art of photography and personal narratives, Living in the Color illuminates the faces impacted; shining a light of hope to help break the stigma and reduce the shame around addiction while affirming that recovery, and a life lived in the color, is possible.

 Millions of Americans struggle with SUD.
 Yet there continues to be a mainstream silence because of the stigmatizing views of people with living SUD.
 Even those in the recovery process keep silent due to fear and shame.
 Creating art is an opportunity to create conversation around a topic that touches nearly every individual, family, and community in some capacity.

-The co-creators of Living in the Color believe it’s essential to change the perception and stigma around SUD.
-By reframing addiction through photography and personal narratives, a visual and emotional connection can be made with those impacted by SUD, and honest, open conversations can begin.
+The co-creators of Living in the Color believe it’s essential to change the perception and stigma.
+By reframing addiction through photography and personal narratives, a visual and emotional connection can be made with those impacted, and honest, open conversations can begin.

 Living in the Color is our starting point – we hope you will join us.